hardenedapple/gdb-walkers/README.md

 data structures, `call-graph` command (idea taken from `dtrace -F`), and `shellpipe` that pipes the output of a command to a shell process.

-The information passed between each walker is a single integer without any type information.
-As most pipelines use this integer to represent a pointer to some data structure, most pipelines contain casting to tell gdb what data structure that integer points to.
+The information passed between each walker is a single integer and a type string.
+In many pipelines that type string is a pointer.
+Many walkers can take a format marker of `{}` that marks where the string `((type)value)` is to be placed.
+In these walkers the marker can be replaced with `{.v}` or `{.t}` to use the value or type only respectively.
+Due to an implementation detail, if you are using the same item in multiple places in one sub-expression, you can't just use `{}`, but have to use `{0}` instead.
+When using the value in a command that separates based on whitespace, sometimes the marker `{}` will work, but other times not.
+It depends on whether the type is `struct somestruct` or `int *`.
+To avoid surprises it's recommended to use `{.v}` when the type information is not needed.

 Note: In order to avoid surprises, `call-graph` by default doesn't work with non-debug functions.
 This is so that naive regular expressions don't end up